 - Discuss the social, ethical, and practical issues surrounding AI – The processes that support the development and functionality of AI-based tools raise issues related to privacy, disinformation, environmental impact, bias, exploitation, and academic integrity, among other things.
 In addition, although AI-generated output appears authoritative and factual, it is frequently riddled with inaccuracy.
 Discussing these issues with students can help them see the social context of AI and can position them to make thoughtful decisions about their own use of AI-based tools.

 - Assess process as much as (or more than) product – Lowering the stakes of individual assignments reduces students’ motivation for cheating and encourages them to build their own skills and competencies.
-Low- or no-stakes formative assessments reinforce the notion that learning is a process and demonstrates to students the value of that learning process.
+Low- or no-stakes formative assessments reinforce the notion that learning is a process and demonstrates to students that what’s valuable is the learning, not the grade.

 - Design assignments that ask students to connect course content, class discussion, and lived experience.
 It’s harder for AI-based tools to effectively connect the dots between these sources of knowledge.